 Once you’ve got a pretty good grasp on the Python basics, the best thing that you can do to keep learning is practice.
 Practice writing code.
 Go over your notes and practice with any syntax that you aren’t completely comfortable with or that you have trouble using.
 Go to GitHub, download someone else’s code, and work through it line by line until you understand what every line is meant to do and how they work together to create the desired program.

-However, it is extremely important to remember one crucial thing, even when you are practicing the simplest part of Python for dummies:
+However, it is extremely important to remember one crucial thing, even when you are practicing the simplest part of Python programming for dummies:

 “Practice doesn’t make perfect.
 Perfect practice does.”